jakezam/crabapple-conglomerate/README.md

 # Inployd

+This is a work in progress, the code for this project is found in the `develop` branch

 ## General Overview
 This is a mock up repository a business exchange app in the works.
  - App is to be a web and mobile app